callstack/react-native-testing-library/website/docs/ScreenAPI.md

 The `children` prop cannot be filtered out so the following will print all rendered components with all props but `children` filtered out.

-This option can be used to target specific props when debugging a query (for instance keeping only `children` prop when debugging a `getByText` query).
+This option can be used to target specific props when debugging a query (for instance, keeping only the `children` prop when debugging a `getByText` query).

-You can also transform prop values so that they are more readable (e.g. flatten styles).
+You can also transform prop values so that they are more readable (e.g., flatten styles).

 ```ts
 import { StyleSheet } from 'react-native';